 It was in the Borders that the Rugby Sevens was born.
 A brilliant spectator event, it is shorter, faster and higher scoring than the 15-a-side equivalent.
 Each team only has seven players and the games are seven minutes per half.
 With so few players on the pitch, the pace of every match is guaranteed to be fast and furious, full of quick-paced rugby and bags of tries.

-Scotland is home to two professional rugby union teams, Edinburgh Rugby and Glasgow Warriors, who battle it out each season in the RaboDirect PRO12 League (previously known as the Celtic League and the Magners League) against 10 other Irish, Welsh and Italian regional clubs.
+Scotland is home to two professional rugby union teams, Edinburgh Rugby and Glasgow Warriors, who battle it out each season in the Guinness PRO12 (previously known as the RaboDirect PRO12 League, Celtic League and the Magners League) against 10 other Irish, Welsh and Italian regional clubs.

-Both teams also compete in the prestigious Heineken Cup, going up against 22 of the best pro teams from England, Ireland, Wales, France and Italy.
+Both teams also compete in the prestigious European Rugby Champions Cup and European Rugby Challenge Cup, going up against 22 of the best pro teams from England, Ireland, Wales, France and Italy.

 Teams from across Scotland compete during the season, until a lucky few are left to battle it out for the silverware on rugby's Super Saturday at the end of April.
-The final of the Premier Cup, National Shield and Regional Bowl are all staged on the same day, with both the men's and women's teams competing for glory.
+The final of the BT Cup, BT Shield, BT Bowl, Sarah Beaney Cup, BT Women's Bowl and BT Women's Plate, are all staged on the same day, with both the men's and women's teams competing for glory.